mozilla/glean/docs/user/metrics/counter.md

 Used to count how often something happens, say how often a certain button was pressed.
 A counter always starts from `0`.
 Each time you record to a counter, its value is incremented.

+> **IMPORTANT:** When using a counter metric, it is important to let the it do the counting.
+Specifically, don't count events in your own variable and reset the counter yourself.
+It will be difficult to reset at the correct moment relative to when the counter value is sent in a ping.
+By just using the `counter.add` API and letting Glean handle resetting the counter when it is sent in a ping, Glean will ensure that counts aren't duplicated across pings.

 ## Configuration

 Say you're adding a new counter for how often the refresh button is pressed.
 First you need to add an entry for the counter to the `metrics.yaml` file: